evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 ----

-Tagline: On working with engineers, "startups within startups", and the value of a well-run team retrospective.
+Tagline: On scrappy research, writing good design principles, and the value of treating engineers as designers.

 ----

-Challenge: Unify the Dropbox communication channels to improve the user experience and reduce error.
+Challenge: Create an automation tool to make sending messages to Dropbox users easier and less error-prone.

 ----